 “Attendance” and Assignments

 These are not academic classes; you will not be graded on either your attendance or your assignments.
-However, you will get the most out of your workshop if you participate fully.
+However, you will get the most out of your course if you participate fully.
 This means doing all of the assigned readings, “attending” lectures and participating in all group discussion areas.
-A certain amount of flexibility is an element of the asynchronous design of these workshops.
+A certain amount of flexibility is an element of the asynchronous design of these courses.
 There is no set time that you need to be online to take part in any of the scheduled activities; you can log on at 3 am if that’s the best time for you.
-You will be given ample time to do all of the readings and assignments, but within each session of the workshop there will be certain deadlines that should be adhered to.
+You will be given ample time to do all of the readings and assignments, but within each session of the course there will be certain deadlines that should be adhered to.

-These online workshops are not graded, and we do not confer any type of academic credit.
+These online courses are not graded, and we do not confer any type of academic credit.
 However, many colleges and universities do accept non-accredited distance education course work on a case-by-case basis.
 This decision is solely at the discretion of the undergraduate program to which you apply and inquiries should be directed to that program’s administrative staff.

 Continuing Education Units (CEUs)

 Current U.S. tax law permits deductions for tuition, books, supplies and similar expenses incurred to maintain and improve professional skills.
 Tuition payments may also be eligible for Lifetime Learning tax credits.
 For current tax information, always consult your local tax professional.
-(Please note that these are non-vocational workshops and are not intended to provide instruction that results in the acquisition of occupational skills or professional certification).
+(Please note that these are non-vocational courses and are not intended to provide instruction that results in the acquisition of occupational skills or professional certification).

-Proficiency in English is required for all online design workshops.
+Proficiency in English is required for all online design courses.
 There are no additional charges for students outside the U.S., but tuition must be paid in U.S. funds (all prices posted on our website are in U.S. dollars).